xcapaldi/fondle/README.md

   -x EXECUTABLE, --executable EXECUTABLE
                         executable (on PATH) to run the status script (default: 'sh')
-  -c COMMAND, --command COMMAND
+			use this flag without argument if using conky to generate status -c COMMAND, --command COMMAND
                         shell command to update status (default: 'echo') -t DEFAULT_TIMEOUT, --default-timeout DEFAULT_TIMEOUT